 1914 At least 48,000 Confederate veterans rally in Springfield’s Dignan Park.
 The “Lost Cause” movement is firmly under way.

+1914 One of the earliest banks in Jacksonville organized and owned by blacks was opened in the Masonic Lodge from 1914 to 1921.
+Charles H. Anderson established a very successful seafood and poultry wholesale business housed at 132 North Broad Street in LaVilla under the name, Anderson Fish & Oyster Company.
+With the assistance of his family, Charles went on to form the Anderson, Tucker & Co.
+Bankers housed in the Masonic Temple, as well as the Anderson Bank of Harlem in New York City.
+His brother, Richard D. Anderson, who opened the Anderson Department Store at 965 A. Philip Randolph Boulevard (Florida Avenue) in 1909, served as president of the bank, which reportedly had a quarter of million in assets by 1919.

+1914 Sugar Hill

 1915 Jacksonville renames Dignan Park Confederate Park and unveils a sculpture by a major American sculptor, Allen George Newman, called “In Memory of our Women of the Southland.”
 The dedicatory plaque praises “those noble women who sacrificed their all upon their country’s altar.”
 There’s no mention of and no concern for slavery.